guigrpa/storyboard/ROADMAP.md

     + [ ] Add tests

 - [ ] Chrome extension
-    - [ ] Reduce the number of spans in a line
     - [ ] Log out
     - [ ] Merge login (clean it up) and toolbar
     - [ ] Forget logs and (closed) stories...
     - [ ] Quick find (with highlighting)
+    - [ ] Animation: show lines immediately, then add an animation to show the new elements